GTabala/sample-git-for-eclipse/README.md

-# sample-git-for-eclipse
+# Welcome to sample-git-for-eclipse

 A sample of integration git into eclipse